 It is important to note that the Maldives is a popular tourist destination, and many resorts and restaurants accept major international currencies, such as US dollars and Euros, in addition to the local currency.

-However, it is recommended that travelers exchange their money for Maldivian rufiyaa upon arrival in the country to avoid any confusion or potential issues with exchange rates.
+Travelers should exchange their money for Maldivian rufiyaa upon arriving in the country to prevent confusion or potential exchange rate issues.

 What countries are the Maldives close to?